RahafShami2/Ass1-Cloud/README.md

 -     Create web pages inside subdomain file "contact" , then I wrote the html code for the contact page then pressed to ctrl+c twice and wrote " :wq "
 :~$ sudo vim ~/contact/index.html

 -     For the "contact" subdomain, make sure grant apache2 the required permission (chmod: to modify the file permissions).
 :~$ sudo chmod -R 755 ~/contact

 -     To make sure the apache user, which is “www-data”, has the required permission to the contact folder :~$ sudo chown -R www-data ~/contact

+-    Going into the configuration files directory
+:~$ cd /etc/apache2/sites-available/

+-    Since Apache came with a default VirtualHost file, let’s use that as a base, to match subdomain name :/etc/apache2/sites-available$ sudo cp 000-default.conf www.about.rahafshami.com

+:/etc/apache2/sites-available$ sudo cp 000-default.conf www.home.rahafshami.com

+:/etc/apache2/sites-available$ sudo cp 000-default.conf www.contact.rahafshami.com

 -     Make subdomains then modified the ServerName and DocumentRoot then pressed to ctrl+c twice and wrote " :wq "
-:~$ cd /etc/apache2/sites-available

 :/etc/apache2/sites-available$ sudo vim 000-default.conf

 :/etc/apache2/sites-available$ sudo vim www.about.rahafshami.com.conf